flagbase/flagbase/www/content/blog/2020-11-05-introducing-flagbase.md

 **_Server-side Evaluation_**
 ![Server-side Evaluation](/assets/blog/introducing-flagbase/server-side-evaluation.png)

-In our white paper we will use a toy problem to describe the requirements of a feature management service.
-We will go further in-depth in the system design and describe an efficient serialisation technique - specifically designed for flagsets and rulesets so they can be transported to the client and evaluated efficiently on the client.
-We will evaluate varies transports (i.e. Server-Sent Event / Polling) and highlight the pros and cons of each method.
+In our white paper, we will use a toy problem to illustrate the requirements of a feature management service.
+We will delve deeper into the system design and describe an efficient serialization technique specifically designed for flagsets and rulesets, making them transportable to the client and easily evaluated.
+We will evaluate various transports, such as Server-Sent Event and Polling, and highlight the advantages and disadvantages of each method.

-**_Note:_** The white paper aim of this white paper will be to address the technical challenges faced by feature management services.
-It should be very low-level and technical in nature.
-We need to actually prove our claims by testing them in a simulated environment.
-The white paper will not advertise our OSS product.
+It's important to note that the purpose of this white paper is to address the technical challenges faced by feature management services.
+The content should be very low-level and technical in nature.
+To substantiate our claims, we will test them in a simulated environment.
+Our white paper will not advertise our OSS product.

 #### Flagbase OSS

-The crux of stage 0 will consist of the development of our open-source products.
-We will aim to get a fully-functioning service out before Feb, 2021.
-We have 2 start-ups and 1 SME willing to trial our solution.
+The primary focus of stage 0 is the development of our open-source products, and we aim to have a fully-functioning service by February 2021.
+We have already secured interest from two startups and one SME who are willing to trial our solution.

 ##### Core

-The core is essentially the feature flagging micro-service that’ll handle requests from the SDK.
-MVP features for the core consist of:
+The core of Flagbase is the feature flagging micro-service that handles requests from the SDK.
+The minimum viable product (MVP) for the core includes the following features:

-- JSON API that’ll help manage the following resources:
+* A JSON API to manage the following resources:
   - Workspaces
   - Projects
-  - Environment
+  - Environments
   - Flags
-  - Targeting (/ Rules)
+  - Targeting/Rules
-  - Segments (/ Rules)
+  - Segments/Rules
-- Auditing capabilities
+* Auditing capabilities
-- Resource access management via Casbin
+* Resource access management via Casbin
-- Service monitoring via Prometheus
+* Service monitoring via Prometheus
-- Two transports:
+* Two transports: polling and streaming via Server-Sent Events (SSE).
-  - Polling
-  - Streaming via SSE

-##### Core
+##### CLI

-CLI will be a simple go-based executable which will make managing resources easier.
-Developers will be encouraged to use the CLI over the JSON API as it’ll be stateful (i.e.. keep track of workspaces, projects, environments etc).
+The CLI is a Go-based executable that will provide an easier way to manage resources for developers.
+It will be stateful and keep track of workspaces, projects, environments, etc. We encourage developers to use the CLI over the JSON API for better management of resources.

 ##### SDKs

-We’ll write basic SDKs in 3 most popular languages (JS, Python & Java), that’ll allow both polling and streaming modes.
+We will develop basic SDKs in the three most popular programming languages: JavaScript, Python, and Java.
+These SDKs will enable both polling and streaming modes.

 ### Development Practices